gaumarjos/RoadPerceptionSemanticSegmentation/README.md

 We use pre-trained VGG16 weights provided by Udacity for initialization before training.
 The download happens automatically first time you run training.

-[main.py](main.py) is the driving script.
+[main.py](main.py) is the driver script.
 It takes most of the inputs from command line arguments.

 ## How to Run

-If run without arguments the `main.py` lists the list of options it takes:
+If run without arguments  `main.py` lists the possible options:
 ```
 $ python main.py
 usage: main.py [-h] [-g GPU] [-gm GPU_MEM] [-x {1,2}] [-ep EPOCHS]